-We classified the Series B-2 tranche rights and obligations (the "Series B-2 Tranche Rights") and Series B-3 Warrants as liabilities on the unaudited condensed consolidated balance sheets included elsewhere in this prospectus.
-We measured the Series B-2 Tranche Rights and Series B-3 Warrants at fair value upon issuance in October 2022, March 2023, and June 2023, and remeasured the liabilities to fair value at December 31, 2022, March 2023, June 30, 2023, and August 10, 2023, with changes in the fair value at each measurement date recognized in change in fair value of tranche and warrant liabilities in the consolidated statements of operations.
-The Series B-2 Tranche Rights and series B-3 Warrants were extinguished in the Business Combination.
+We classified the Series B-2 tranche rights and obligations and Series B-3 Warrants as liabilities on the consolidated balance sheets.
+We measured the Series B-2 Tranche Rights and Series B-3 Warrants at fair value upon issuance in October 2022, March 2023, and June 2023, and remeasured the liabilities to fair value at December 31, 2022, March 31, 2023, and June 30, 2023, with changes in the fair value at each measurement date recognized in Change in fair value of tranche and warrant liabilities in the consolidated statements of operations.

 The fair value of the Series B-2 tranche liabilities was determined using a Binomial Tranche Model.
-The fair value of the Series B-3 Warrants was determined using a probability-weighted expected outcome model whereby the following two scenarios were probability-weighted based on Legacy TriSalus's expectation of each occurring: (1) a status quo scenario whereby Legacy TriSalus would continue as a private company and (2) a scenario where the Business Combination would close.
+The fair value of the Series B-3 Warrants was determined using a probability-weighted expected outcome model whereby the following two scenarios were probability-weighted based on Legacy TriSalus' expectation of each occurring: (1) a status quo scenario whereby Legacy TriSalus would continue as a private company and (2) a scenario where the Business Combination would close.
 Under the status quo scenario, the Series B-3 Warrants, including warrants to be issued under the second and third tranches, were valued using the Black-Scholes model.